-The Operations Manager or [his/her] their designee shall schedule vacation for their respective staff with consideration for vacation accrued, seniority, the desires of the staff, and for the work requirements of the department.
-Vacation requests shall be submitted through the employee's immediate supervisor and approved by the Operations Manager on an "Employee Leave Request Form."
+The Director of Operations or their designee shall schedule vacation for their respective staff with consideration for vacation accrued, seniority, the desires of the staff, and for the work requirements of the department.
+Vacation requests shall be submitted through the employee's immediate supervisor and approved by the Director of Operations by means of the Kronos timekeeping system.
 Requests for vacation leave shall be submitted at least two (2) weeks prior to the desired vacation time.